triciaward/fast-api-template/docs/tutorials/getting-started.md

 ```

 ### After Customization:
-1. Review the changes in `TEMPLATE_CUSTOMIZATION.md`
+1. Review the changes in `docs/TEMPLATE_CUSTOMIZATION.md`
+2. **Docker Container Naming**: The customization script adds `COMPOSE_PROJECT_NAME` to your `.env` file, ensuring each project gets unique container names and preventing conflicts when running multiple projects
-2. Update your git remote to point to your new repository:
+3. Update your git remote to point to your new repository:
    ```bash
    git remote set-url origin <your-new-repo-url>
    git remote add upstream <template-repo-url>  # Optional: keep template as upstream